background

 Fewer controls and streamlined structure

-One of the most significant updates is the reduction of Annex A controls from 114 to 93.
-This doesn’t mean any controls were eliminated — instead, 57 existing controls were combined into 24, 11 new ones were added, and one was split into separate controls.
-The remaining 58 underwent only minor contextual adjustments.
+Annex A controls were reduced from 114 to 93.
+This wasn’t about eliminating requirements — instead, 57 controls were merged into 24, 11 new controls were added, and one was split into two.
+The remaining 58 were slightly reworded for clarity.

 • A.5.7: Threat intelligence